astorDev/versy/README.md

 ## Using CalVer In CI Pipelines

-Here's a few examples of packing things with CalVer using our helper tools:
+Here are a few examples of packing things with CalVer using our helper tools:

 **Nuget with GitHub Action:**